I’m also a Culture Maker and because of that, here’s what I know and what I want you to know:

 If you’re feeling unproductive, or overwhelmed, or too tired to do one more thing, it doesn’t mean you’re lazy or you’ve failed.

 Our culture pressures us to produce and consume, rinse and repeat.
 We produce in soul-sucking jobs that want us to give 110% or more.
 We go above and beyond to be the perfect spouse, parent, neighbor, worker.
-We consume unhealthy food or material things to have the joy we don’t feel at work or at home.
+We develop unhealthy relationships with food or material things to have the joy or control we don’t feel at work or at home.